How do I make a Power of Attorney? (2019 Update)

-An attorney must be over 18 years old and is not entitled to make personal, health or lifestyle decisions for you.
-An attorney can be a family member, close friend, a solicitor or a NSW Trustee and Guardian.
-It is your choice as to how much and what powers you give to your attorney.
+Your attorney must at least 18 years of age and can’t make personal, health or lifestyle decisions for you.
+Your attorney can be a family member, close friend, solicitor or even the NSW Trustee and Guardian.
+It is your choice as to how much and what powers you give them.

-A General Power of Attorney is usually given for a specific amount of time, it is no longer operational if you don’t have the capacity to make decisions.
+- A General Power of Attorney is usually appointed for a specific period of time.
+Notably, their appointment will become inactive if you no longer have the capacity to make decisions.

-Understand what you are signing and have mental capacity
+- Understand what you are signing and have the mental capacity to do so

 Will I lose my rights if I make a Power of Attorney?

 No. If you are capable of making your own decisions then you have authority to make decisions in regards to your property and money.
-It is important to make it evident in your Power of Attorney that you only want your Attorney’s power to take place when you can no longer make your own decisions.
+It is important to make it evident that you only want your Attorney’s power to take place when you can no longer make your own decisions.